Peugeot 308 SW Review 2025: Price, specs & boot space

 There might be cheaper family estates than the Peugeot 308 SW, but there's also pricier ones, and when you consider the amount of kit you get for the money even at the lower end of the line-up its reasonable value.

-Base Active Premium trim comes with power-folding mirrors, 16-inch alloys, 'EcoLED' headlights and LED rear lights, auto lights and wipers, rear parking sensors, the full infotainment suite and auto emergency braking.
+Previously there was the base Active Premium trim with power-folding mirrors, 16-inch alloys, 'EcoLED' headlights and LED rear lights, auto lights and wipers, rear parking sensors, the full infotainment suite and auto emergency braking.

-Top-of-the-line GT Premium trim further adds Lane Positioning Assist, two-tone 18-inch alloys, a 360-degree parking camera and self-parking aid, an electric tailgate, upgraded front seats with electric adjustment on the driver's side and heating and massaging for both front seats, electric lumbar adjustment and a Focal Premium sound system.
+Peugeot also offered the Allure Premium trim that added the Drive Assist Pack with adaptive cruise control, rear-cross traffic alert and blind spot detection, while keyless entry and start, wireless phone charging and wireless Apple CarPlay and Android Auto also features.
+In the same vein was the GT Premium trim with Lane Positioning Assist, two-tone 18-inch alloys, a 360-degree parking camera and self-parking aid, an electric tailgate, upgraded front seats with electric adjustment on the driver's side and heating and massaging for both front seats, electric lumbar adjustment and a Focal Premium sound system.

 Ask the heycar experts: common questions